 Adding authorized users will depend on the credit card, as some issuers charge a fee to add authorized users.
 To determine if your card is eligible, you should ask your issuer directly about any fees associated with authorized users.
 Finally, your credit card may have an age limit requirement for authorized users:

 |Bank of America||None|

-Being an authorized user can help a teen’s credit score, but if the teen is removed as an authorized user at some point in the future then this will shorten their average account age, which is a negative factor in the eyes of credit rating agencies.
+If the teen is removed as an authorized user in the future, this will shorten their average account age.
+This is typically considered a negative factor in the eyes of credit-rating agencies, decreasing their credit score in the short term.
 The best practice is to keep the teen as an authorized user for as long as possible or until they have established their own credit history.
-When the teen is removed as an authorized user, their credit score will decrease in the short term.

-While there isn't a "right" age for a teenager to get a credit card, a recent survey by T. Rowe Price revealed that 68% of parents think their kids should be 15 or older when they get their first credit card.
-This was the overwhelming consensus as only 12% of parents thought a younger age was appropriate and 19% thought their kids should never have a credit card.
-The same survey revealed that 18% of kids have a credit card.
-A study by the Wisconsin School of Business showed that teens that get a credit card earlier in life were less likely to default in the future and had higher credit scores.
-However, it's important to note that socioeconomic factors — such as having a high household income could influence the results.
-The age that a teenager should get a credit card ultimately depends on their financial literacy and readiness which will vary among teens.
+While there isn't a "right" age for a teenager to get a credit card, a 2017 survey by T. Rowe Price revealed that only 18% of children under 18 have a credit card.
+However, a study by the Wisconsin School of Business showed that teens who get a credit card earlier were less likely to have repayment failure and have higher credit scores in the long run.
+It's worth noting that socioeconomic factors — such as a high household income — could influence these results.
+Ultimately, the age that a teenager should get a credit card depends on their financial literacy and readiness, which will inevitably vary among teens.

 Should you get your teenager a credit card?

 How to get a credit card for your teenager